What are aggregate data?

 Does NHGIS have all of the American Community Survey datasets?
 Back to Top

 NHGIS includes most ACS Summary File data since the 2010 releases.
-This includes the 1-Year and 5-Year Summary Files from each of these releases, as well as 3-Year Summary Files for 2013 and earlier.
+This includes the 1-Year and 5-Year Summary Files from each of these releases, as well as 3-Year Summary Files until their discontinuation after 2013.
 NHGIS also includes all tables from the 2009 5-Year Summary Files--the Census's earliest 5-year dataset.

 We aim to add data from each new release within six weeks of the Census Bureau's release date for 1-Year Summary Files and within four weeks for 5-Year Summary Files.
 Look for updates on data additions on the NHGIS News page.